 After all is said and done, the final step in how to bathe your dog should include a reward for your buddy.
 Give your friend a favorite treat stuffed inside of a KONG.
 After a few baths, he or she will know it’s coming and perhaps remain calmer throughout the process anticipating the desired result.
 Don’t be afraid to give yourself a treat as well, as your dog is now clean and refreshed.

 Overall, how to bathe your dog is something you’ll have to decide based on the details of where you live, your dog’s personality, and other factors.
-If you’re looking for some rewards for your friend for bath time, take a look at KONG Club for a monthly dog sibscription box.
+If you’re looking for some advice to help you with bathing and other pet care guidance, reach out to the 24/7 veterinary experts with a KONG Club membership.
 Happy bathing